Blog · By The Packaging Vista Team · June 20, 2026

 How to keep color consistent

 Build art in CMYK, and call out a Pantone reference for any color that must be exact.
 Tell us your Pantone and we match it on press, so every reorder looks the same.
-See finishes for how color and finish interact.
+The single most reliable habit is to specify your brand color as a named Pantone in your brand guidelines, then reference that same code on every order – that way nobody is eyeballing a screen to recreate it.
+See finishes for how color and finish interact; matte, gloss, and soft-touch coatings can subtly change how the same ink reads.

 Get your brand color right

-Share your artwork and Pantone references and we will proof the color before printing.
+Share your artwork and Pantone references and we will proof the color before printing, on boxes built with a free dieline and no die or plate fees.
 Start with our artwork guide, then request your free quote or contact our team.